MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 In keeping with the Agile manifesto that encourages "*Responding to change over following a plan*, how should you manage change?

 In keeping with Agile methods, you want to keep your change management process lightweight.
 The focus here is to gain insight into the types of changes that are occuring, where they arise, and how they impact the team in their ability to deliver.
-When managing change using Agile methods, you want to meet the following scenarios.
+When managing change, consider your business requirements to meet the following scenarios.

 > [!div class="checklist"]
 > - Define and track status of change